takahiro-doba-research/maeda-lab-postdoc/experiment/README.md

 | `001_yield_hist_pyridone.png` | Stacked histogram of beta yield distribution, colored by pyridone |
 | `001_yield_hist_MPAA.png` | Stacked histogram of beta yield distribution, colored by MPAA |

-All heatmaps display numerical values in each cell (white text for low values, black for high), with a color scale from jet colormap.
+All heatmaps display numerical values in each cell, with a color scale from jet colormap.

 ### `002_yield.ipynb` — Summary Tables